anoop9/stateofuniverse/README.md

 # Instructions to run the project
 Make sure you have installed Java11

-Run following commands to execute the main java class
+Run following commands to execute the main java class or else you can run the "GameMain.java" through your IDE
 ```
 cd src
 javac com/chargepoint/game/GameMain.java